lana-svet/zenbox-docs/skills/deezer.md

 ### Actions
 This skill recognises and returns one of the following actions

-`musicOn` - player should switch on the music playback
+`musicOn` - an audio player should switch on the music playback
-`musicOff` - player should switch off the music playback
+`musicOff` - an audio player should switch off the music playback `musicPause` - an audio player should pause the music playback `musicResume` - an audio player should resume the music playback

 ### Response data
 This skill returns the next additional data fields in the response